xaguzman/gtris/readme.md

 # GTRIS

+My first contact with gamedev.
-Java tetris-like game created using eclipse
+A Java tetris-like game created using eclipse.

 # Controls